rebiscov/APPD_HW/README.md

 # APPD Homework

-This is my homework for the APPD course
+This is my homework for the [APPD](http://perso.ens-lyon.fr/tien-nam.le/data/projet/projet.pdf) course.